Sharp Uncertainty Principle for Transitive $G$-Sets over Arbitrary Fields and Finite Groups: Fourier transforms for finite group actions

 \subsection{Function spaces and permutation modules}

-By $\F G$ we denote the group algebra, i.e., $\F G$ is the $\F$-vector space with basis $G$, and with the multiplication induced by the multiplication of $G$.
+We denote the group algebra by $\F G$, which is the $\F$-vector space with basis $G$, and the multiplication is defined in such a way that it is consistent with the multiplication in $G$.
 The following is a natural linear isomorphism: